 1.8.1.
-Scope: Some organisms (e.g., plants, algae, bacteria, etc.) can absorb sunlight and using the energy in synthesizing organic compounds (e.g., glucose), which is used as the source of metabolic energy for cellular activities.
-1.8.2.
+Scope: Some organisms (e.g., plants, algae, bacteria, etc.) are capable of absorbing sunlight and using the energy in synthesizing organic compounds (e.g., glucose), which is used as the source of metabolic energy for cellular activities.

 Plants use light energy from the visible spectrum (PAR) for photosynthesis.
 Plant pigments absorb energy from different wavelengths of visible light and in a synergistic manner, attain the energy level required for the light reaction to take place.
-Photosystems make the light reaction very efficient
+Photosystems make the light reaction very efficient.
+1.8.2.
+Scope:Photosynthesis is a physicochemical process that involves light and dark phases.
+The light phase takes place in the thylakoids and involves the transduction of light energy into chemical energy and ultimately storing it into energy carriers (i.e., NADPH and ATP).
+The dark phase takes place in the stroma and involves the usage of energy from the energy carriers for the fixation of CO2 by the Calvin Cycle(C3 cycle).
+Glucose is produced as the main product while oxygen is released as a by- product.

 1.8.3.
-Scope: Photosynthesis is a physicochemical process that involves light and dark phases.
-The light phase takes place in the thylakoids and involves the transduction of light energy into chemical energy and ultimately storing it into energy carriers (i.e., NADPH and ATP).
-The dark phase takes place in the stroma and involves the usage of energy from the energy carriers for the fixation of CO2 by the Calvin Cycle (C3 cycle).
-Glucose is produced as the main product while oxygen is released as a by-product.
-1.8.4.
-Scope: light, temperature, CO2 concentration) while the internal factors are leaf structure and protoplasmic factors.
+Scope: The rate of photosynthesis keeps changing, depending on a variety of internal and external factors.
+The external factors are the environmental factors (e.g., light, temperature, CO2 concentration) while the internal factors are leaf

-- Constructing explanations and designing solutions supported by multiple and independent student-generated evidence consistent with scientific ideas, principles, and theories. - Construct and revise an explanation based on evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
+Constructing Explanations and Designing Solutions Constructing explanations and designing solutions supported by multiple and independent student-generated evidence consistent with scientific ideas, principles, and theories.

+• Construct and revise an explanation based on evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
 (LO-1)

-- Developing models in synthesising and predicting relationships amongst variables between systems and their components in the natural and human- designed world(s). - Develop models based on scientific evidence or logic and reasons, to represent relationships between systems or components of a system.
+Developing models in synthesising and predicting relationships amongst variables between systems and their components in the natural and human-designed world(s).

+• Develop models based on scientific evidence or logic and reasons, to represent relationships between systems or components of a system.
 (LO-2)